 Eggum has also spent a number of years working with local wrestling clubs, most notably the Hi-Flyers.
 One of the top youth clubs in Minnesota, Eggum coached the Hi-Flyers to nine straight team state titles.

 A standout in the classroom, Eggum was a four-time Academic All-Big Ten selection during his collegiate days.
-A native of Sydney, Mont., he graduated from Minnesota in May of 2000 with a degree in applied economics.
+A native of Sidney, Mont., he graduated from Minnesota in May of 2000 with a degree in applied economics.

 Eggum and his wife, Katrina, reside in Minneapolis with a son, Grayson, and a daughter, Lillian.